-Response: We present citrate synthase activity as a functional measure of mitochondrial activity.
-We acknowledge that this is not as thorough of an assessment of mitochondrial function as other studies in the published literature; however we do not think that our submission suffers for opting not to include such an analysis.
+We present citrate synthase activity as a functional measure of mitochondrial activity, which is congruent with changes in whole body energy expenditure.
+We acknowledge that this is not as thorough of an assessment of mitochondrial function as some other studies in the published literature; however such analyses are .not possible in the resubmission time frame.
+In the revised manuscript, we have provided more molecular data regarding mitochondrial biogenesis pathways, oxidative stress and mitochondrial protein levels, as described above.
+We have added the caveat of no direct measurements of isolated muscle function to the revised discussion:

+ADD